 - Acute disease is contrasted to chronic disease.

 - Bradby, Hannah.
 2009.
 Medical Sociology: An Introduction.
-Los Angeles: SAGE.
+Thousand Oaks, CA: SAGE.

 - Dobson, Mary J. 2007.
-Disease: The Extraordinary Stories Behind History’s Deadliest Killers.
+Disease: The Extraordinary Stories behind History’s Deadliest Killers.
 London: Quercus.

 - Kerr, Anne.
 2004.
 Genetics and Society: A Sociology of Disease.
 London: Routledge.